imBAOSS/Dappergram/docs/README.md

-#Autogram
+#Dappergram

 [Heroku Link]
 [Trello Link]

 ##Minimum Viable Product

-Autogram is a web application inspired by Instagram designed for car enthusiasts.
+Dappergram is a web application inspired by Instagram designed for men's fashion enthusiasts.
 It is built using Ruby on Rails and React/Redux, and will implement the following features:

 - [ ] Product README
 - [ ] Hosting on Heroku